neilspell/Bootstrap/Erasmus+ Lesson.md

 </div>
 ```

-**Note:** Replace the placeholder images with actual photos from your visit.
+💡**Please Note:** Replace the `"image link goes here"` with actual photos from your visit.

 ## 5. Modal Windows

 Modals are popup dialogs that can display additional information.

+- A _modal window_ is a graphical control element subordinate to an application's main window.
+- A _modal window_ creates a mode that disables user interaction with the main window but keeps it visible, with the modal window as a child window in front of it.

 Add this code before the closing `</body>` tag:

 ```html
 <!-- Modal -->